Knowee

 Similar Questions

-When gravity is the only acting on an object, then the object's acceleration is equal to the acceleration due to gravity.
+If gravity is the only force acting on an object, the object is said to be in .

 An apple is resting on a table.
 Claire says that there are no forces acting on the apple because it is not moving.
 Is she right?